 In case you are facing this issue, then read along.
 We will be discussing various ways to fix this issue.

 Step 1: Open the Run window, press the keys Windows+r

-Step 2: Type the command control.exe powercfg.cpl,,3 and Press OK
+Step 2: Copy and paste the command control.exe powercfg.cpl,,3 in Text field and Press OK

 Step 3: In the Power Options window, scroll down and locate the USB Settings option

 Step 4: Double click on USB Settings to expand and look at the options.